Small Business Saturday:

 Morris Animal Refuge

-On this week’s episode of Small Business Saturday, we sat down with Lewis Checchia, Executive Director at Morris Animal Refuge.
+On this week’s episode of Small Business Saturday, we sat down with Lewis Checchia, Executive Director at Morris Animal Refuge in Philadelphia.
 Located in the Washington Square section of Philadelphia, Morris Animal Refuge still operates out of the home of the shelter original founder, Elizabeth Morris.
 The shelter has been operating in the city since it’s doors first opened in 1858.
 Morris Animal Refuge is an open admission and lifesaving shelter, meaning that they accept any and every animal that is in need of a home.
 The Refuge commits their shelter’s services to animal adoptions, education, and high-quality care.